Viacheslav Chornovil: Wrongful conviction for attempted rape (1980-1985)

 Chornovil continued to write in prison, including a February 1981 open letter to the 26th Congress of CPSU in which he accused General Secretary Leonid Brezhnev and KGB chairman Yuri Andropov of orchestrating massive purges against the UHG.
 He also wrote to his wife, urging "no compromises" in dissidents' reactions to the Congress.
 He wrote another letter on 9 April 1981, this time to the United Nations Human Rights Committee, Amnesty International, the Committee for the Free World, and the Helsinki Committees for Human Rights, urging increased attention towards Soviet persecution of the UHG in formulating their diplomatic policies towards the Soviet Union.
 Chornovil was released in 1983, but was barred from returning to Ukraine.
 He remained in the town of Pokrovsk, working as a fire stoker.
 On 15 April 1985 new General Secretary Mikhail Gorbachev gave Chornovil permission to return to Ukraine as part of perestroika.
 Chornovil spent a total of 15 years imprisoned by the Soviet government.

 Return to Ukraine

-By the time Chornovil returned to Ukraine, the country had changed dramatically since his 1972 arrest.
-First Secretary of the Communist Party of Ukraine Petro Shelest had been removed and replaced by Volodymyr Shcherbytsky, a hardliner and a member of Brezhnev's Dnipropetrovsk Mafia.
-Shcherbytsky had dramatically escalated Russification policies and a crackdown on Ukrainian culture during his rule.
+By the time Chornovil returned to Ukraine, the country had changed dramatically.
+First Secretary of the Communist Party of Ukraine Petro Shelest, a moderate, was removed and replaced by hardliner Volodymyr Shcherbytsky, a member of Brezhnev's Dnipropetrovsk Mafia.
+Shcherbytsky dramatically escalated Russification policies and a crackdown on Ukrainian culture.
 Partially as a result of Shcherbytsky's policies, by the time of Brezhnev's death in 1982, fewer books had been published in Ukrainian under Brezhnev's leadership than during the rule of Joseph Stalin.
-This decline in Ukrainian culture, along with the government's slow response to the 1986 Chernobyl disaster, worsened the public's attitudes in Shcherbytsky and led Chornovil (alongside other Ukrainian dissidents) to begin building a unified front against communist rule.
+This decline in Ukrainian culture, along with the government's slow response to the 1986 Chernobyl disaster, soured public opinion and led Chornovil (alongside other Ukrainian dissidents) to begin building a unified front against communist rule.

-Chornovil formally re-launched The Ukrainian Herald on 21 August 1987.
-The new editorial board comprised Chornovil, Ivan Gel, Mykhailo Horyn, and Pavlo Skochok, and several leading Ukrainian intellectuals contributed essays.
-The editorial board was based in Chornovil's home, and the Herald became part of the Ukrainian Helsinki Group.

-In summer 1987, Chornovil was visited by Martha Kolomiyets, an American journalist for Ukrainian diaspora newspaper The Ukrainian Weekly.
-Kolomiyets interviewed Chornovil in a video that was subsequently broadcast on television in Lviv, Kyiv, and Moscow as part of an effort by the Soviet government to create a poor impression of Chornovil.
-On the contrary, the interview, during which he was allowed to freely articulate the dissident movement's attitude towards religion and Ukrainian culture, only boosted Chornovil's image and that of the dissident movement.
-Kolomiyets was later arrested as an "American saboteur", but by then the interview had already been widely-publicised and shared.